WalletWasabi/WasabiDoc/docs/using-wasabi/PasswordFinder.md

 ## Usage

-To use Wasabi's command line tools on Windows you have to use `wassabeed.exe` that is inside your `Program Files\WasabiWallet`.
+To use Wasabi's command line tools on Windows You have to use `wassabeed.exe` that is inside Your `Program Files\WasabiWallet`.
-On Linux and OSX you can use the same software that you use for launching the GUI (`wassabee`).
+On Linux and OSX You can use the same software that You use for launching the GUI (`wassabee`).

 Let us start giving a glance to the command `help`: